Akasho09/sem7/IOT/sessional 2/gsm.md

 2. Control Channels (CCH)
 - Control channels manage network access, synchronization, and handover.

-They are divided into three main types:
+They are divided into three main types: (BSF , RAP , SSF)

 1. 1️⃣ Broadcast Channels (BCH)
 - Used by BTS to broadcast information to all mobiles in a cell.
 - Used by the base station (BTS) to broadcast information to all mobiles in the cell.